Antique pair of 18th century cornucopia wall lamps in gilded wood and carved flowers

 Description

-This pair of double-arm Italian gilded wall sconces, decorated with beautiful water gilding made from pure gold leaf, originates from the 18th century and was crafted from two carved altar pyramids or similar friezes, as can be seen from the joints at the back, which were fitted with spacers to facilitate easy wall mounting.
+This pair of double-arm Italian gilded wall sconces, decorated with beautiful water gilding made from pure gold leaf, dates from the 18th century and was crafted from two carved altar pyramids or similar friezes, as can be seen from the joints at the back, which were fitted with spacers to facilitate easy wall mounting.

 Original Empire-style furniture dates from the late 18th to early 19th century.
-It was influenced by Napoleon’s reign, which imposed a significant resemblance to Roman and Greek decorative motifs.
+It was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.

 Attributes / Details